Increasing Depth of Neural Networks for Life-long Learning: Experimental evaluation

-We conduct broad experiments with multiple datasets and baselines used in continual learning.
-Pretrained models were utilized for all life-long learning methods to ensure a fair evaluation and explore how pretraining impacts performance.
-We further examine what parts of our solution are important by performing ablation studies.
+We conduct broad experiments with multiple datasets and commonly used baselines in continual learning.
+To provide fair evaluation, we provide results for all methods with and without pretraining.
+Additionally, we performed ablation studies to examine what parts of our solution are important.

-As a result of the experimental research, the following research questions (RQ) are to be answered:

-\begin{enumerate} \item Could network with gradual increasing depth be used in continual learning? \item What is the benefit of utilizing pretrained architectures in life-long learning? \item How does the proposed method of building tree structure compare to other approaches? \item What is the performance of our algorithm in a multi-dataset environment? \end{enumerate}

-Code of our experiments was implemented with Pytorch \cite{NEURIPS2019_9015} and Avalanche \cite{lomonaco2021avalanche} libraries, and is available online \footnote{https://github.com/w4k2/stochastic-depth-data-streams}.
+The proposed method was implemented in Python programming language with Pytorch \cite{NEURIPS2019_9015} and Avalanche \cite{lomonaco2021avalanche} libraries.
+The source code is available online \footnote{https://github.com/w4k2/increasing-depth-life-long} to allow the reproducibility of our research.